jessp01/build/README.md

    ```

    The script will download, compile, and install the selected components based on your configuration.
-   Then, after 02Preparation script, run the following scripts by numeric order, next one "03CrossCompiler" and so on.
+   Then, after 02Preparation script, run the following scripts in numeric order, next one "03CrossCompiler" and so on.

 ## Network Configuration

-After Building and boot into Libero GNU/Linux and you need to configure Network, it is advisable to read Chapter 9.2 from Linux From Scratch Book.
+After Building and booting into Libero GNU/Linux, you need to configure networking, it is advisable to read Chapter 9.2 from Linux From Scratch Book.
 Here's a snippet:

 The command below creates a basic configuration file for an IPv4 DHCP setup: